SAP0312/BookProject/README.md

 update books and also provide an option to upload CSV files containing books.

 ## Prerequisites
-JAVA SDK 1.8
+-JAVA SDK 1.8
-Postgres SQL(You can add your own DB but then you'll have to change the DB connection settings in application.properties
+-Postgres SQL(You can add your own DB but then you'll have to change the DB connection settings in application.properties)
+- Intellij

 ### For adding a book
      POST